 Dr. Derrick Gay is an internationally recognized consultant to organizations, both domestically and abroad, on issues of Diversity and Inclusion, Cultural Competency, and Global Citizenship.
 Dr. Gay collaborates with thought leaders to foster empathy, enrich inclusion and cultivate cultural competency.

 Dr. Gay is a proud graduate of Whitney Young Magnet High School; Merit School of Music; Oberlin College (BA in Romance Languages); Oberlin Conservatory of Music (BM in Opera); Columbia University (MA, Klingenstein Program, Educational Leadership in Independent Schools); and The University of Pennsylvania (Ed.D Educational Leadership).

-Within the school world, Dr. Gay is equally comfortable and effective working with students, faculty and staff, parents, administrators and boards.
+Within the education world, Dr. Gay is equally comfortable and effective working with students, faculty and staff, parents, administrators and boards.
 He has partnered with scores of schools in wide-ranging work including facilitating parent meetings and workshops; conducting Inclusivity Climate Assessments; guiding administrative teams and Boards through Strategic Planning; presenting student workshops to Lower School, Middle School and Upper School students; training Boards on issues of community life; delivering keynotes to regional consortia; and providing faculty and staff professional development.

 With non-profits and businesses, Dr. Gay has partnered with companies to cultivate organization-specific business rationales for engaging in Diversity and Inclusion work: in ways that promote hiring and retaining the best talent, fueling innovation, and maximizing productivity.
 Consultations have included delivering keynotes; providing executive coaching for leaders; designing and facilitating Inclusion workshop for employees; designing and executing Climate Assessments to measure the ways in which employees perceive a sense of belonging; partnering with HR professionals to ensure that policies are inclusive; and evaluating recruiting, interviewing and onboard processes.